Cyclists who kill face longer jail terms in crackdown on ‘legal loophole’

 “We need to crack down on this disregard for road safety.
 Relatives of victims have waited too long for this straightforward measure.”

-Under Mr Shapps’ proposal, the new law would be added to the Transport Bill due to be put before parliament in the autumn.
+Under Mr Shapps’s proposal, the new law would be added to the Transport Bill due to be put before parliament in the autumn.

 Ministers have been under pressure to bring in harsher penalties following the death of Kim Briggs in February 2016.